 - Achieve the national benchmark that 80% of children on Medicaid receive a health screening under EPSDT\.
 (See bar chart.)
 [2005] - Require newborn screening for hearing deficiencies.
 [2006] - Require newborn screening for the 28 metabolic deficiencies/disorders recommended by the March Dimes.
-[2006] 27 universally required by Law or Rule. - Use DC:0-3 to diagnose mental health and developmental disorders during infancy and early childhood when seeking Medicaid reimbursement.
+[2006] - Use DC:0-3 to diagnose mental health and developmental disorders during infancy and early childhood when seeking Medicaid reimbursement.
 [2006]